insysbio/LikelihoodProfiler.jl/README.md

 # LikelihoodProfiler
-*A package for [practical identifiability analysis](https://en.wikipedia.org/wiki/Identifiability_analysis) and confidence intervals estimation using profile likelihood approach.
-The package provides a single interface to different profile likelihood methods.*
+*A package for [practical identifiability analysis](https://en.wikipedia.org/wiki/Identifiability_analysis) and confidence intervals (CI) estimation using profile likelihood approach.
+The package provides a single interface to different profile likelihood methods, including optimization-based, integration-based profiles, CI endpoints search and more.*

 #### !!!
 LikelihoodProfiler package underwent a huge redevelopment and now provides a single interface to different profile likelihood methods.
-If you are looking for a the CICO algorithm (initially implemented in LikelihoodProfiler package) you can use it through the new LikelihoodProfiler interface or directly with [CICO.jl package](https://github.com/insysbio/CICO.jl).
+If you are looking for a the CICO algorithm (initially implemented in LikelihoodProfiler package) you can use it through the new LikelihoodProfiler interface or directly with [CICOBase.jl package](https://github.com/insysbio/CICOBase.jl).

 #### !!!
 The new interface is at an early stage.
 Feedback and contributions are very welcome!